Device Review

 Pros

-- + Hall-effect analog sticks reduce long-term drift risk
+- + Hall-effect analog sticks eliminate drift

-- + 8 GB LPDDR4X RAM and 128 GB UFS 2.2 storage are generous
+- + 8 GB LPDDR4X RAM and 128 GB UFS 2.2 internal storage

 Cons